ccgcyber/rhapis/README.md

 DATASET
 ATTEMPT XSS 10.10.10.10
 ```
-Inside the main directory you can find log files for every kind of information you enter on RHAPIS console (datasets, alarms, configuration, mappings, intruders, etc).
+Inside the main directory you can find log files for every kind of information you enter on RHAPIS console (datasets, alarms, configuration, intruders, etc).